 Contact information for regional faculty members is located on the main College Directory.

-Eric M. Anderman is Chair of the Department of Educational Studies and Professor of Educational Psychology.
+Eric M. Anderman is Professor of Educational Psychology and of Quantitative Research, Evaluation, and Methodology.
 After working as a middle school and high school teacher, he earned his Ph.D. in Educational Psychology from the University of Michigan.
 He studies academic motivation, focusing in particular on (a) academic cheating, (b) the effects of school transitions on student motivation, and (c) HIV/pregnancy prevention in adolescent populations.
-He is a fellow of both the American Psychological Association and the American Educational Research Association.
-He recently co-edited the 3rd edition of the Handbook of Educational Psychology with Lyn Corno, and the International Guide to Student Achievement with John Hattie.
+He is a fellow of both the American Psychological Association (APA) and the American Educational Research Association (AERA), and the former President of Division 15 (Educational Psychology) of APA .
+He recently co-edited the 3rd edition of the Handbook of Educational Psychology with Lyn Corno, and the Visible Learning Guide to Student Achievement with John Hattie.
+He is the editor of the journal Theory into Practice .
 He also is the co-author of three text books, as well as numerous articles and chapters.
-His research on academic cheating has been featured in numerous media outlets, including CBS News, NBC News (Dateline NBC), CNN, The Huffington Post, and numerous others.
+His research has been featured in numerous media outlets, including CBS News, NBC News, Dateline, CNN, The Wall Street Journal, The Huffington Post , New York , USA Today , and numerous others.

 - PhD, Educational Psychology, University of Michigan, 1994